What to know about Bolivia's election that elevated a centrist shaking up the political landscape

 Paz's unusual campaign — and running mate

-Despite undergoing emergency knee surgery earlier in the year, Paz hit dozens of campaign stops in the traditional bastions of Morales' party, engaging with disillusioned voters at once desperate for change but wary of a dramatic lurch to the right after 20 years of the MAS economic model.
+Despite undergoing emergency knee surgery earlier in the year, Paz hit dozens of stops in the traditional bastions of Morales' party, engaging with voters at once desperate for change but wary of a dramatic lurch to the right.

 He has rejected an IMF bailout and proposed “capitalism for all,” touting accessible loans to boost young entrepreneurs and tax breaks to stimulate the formal economy.

+“Rodrigo stands in the center, a refreshed version of social democracy,” said Bolivian analyst and former lawmaker Carlos Borth.
+“Meanwhile, Tuto has been marked as the radical right.
+That contrast matters.”

-Many see his running mate, ex-police captain Lara, known here as El Capitán, as the driving force behind his win.
+Many see Paz's running mate, ex-police captain Lara, known here as El Capitán, as the driving force behind his win.

 He faced disciplinary measures over the exposés and was fired from the force, solidifying his status as something of a folk hero.
 After his dismissal, he struggled to scrape by selling secondhand clothing.
 His wife drove for a ride-hailing app.